jermware/jermware.github.io/projects/gjNotes.md

 **Local Storage**
 Your notes are always saved locally on your device.
 This allows you to access your notes even if iCloud access is not available.
 Your notes will remain on your device until you delete them within the app, or you delete the app from your device.

-**Diagnostics**
-If you turn on _Diagnostics_ in the app's _Settings_ screen (the default setting is off), a log file containing debugging information is written to your device.
-The log file is written to until you turn off _Diagnostics_ and remains on your device until you delete it.
-The contents of the log file are never transmitted by the app and remain on your device unless you explicitly share them with someone else.
-No personal information is saved in the log file.

 **Your Consent**
 By using our website or apps, you consent to our privacy policy.